-As part of your degree, you can study a minor or elective courses.
-A minor usually consists of four courses, and you choose an area of interest from a wide range of subjects.
+As part of your degree, you can study some courses from outside architecture.
+Choose either a minor (four courses in a specific subject) or four elective courses of your choice.
 Visit aut.ac.nz/majors-minors for a list of minors you can choose from.

-The structure for this programme is likely to change in 2024.
+The structure for this programme is likely to change in 2025.
 For the latest information visit our website.
-Simply
+Simply scan the QR code at the top of this page.

-Bachelor of Construction Overview
+Bachelor of ConstructionOverview